bifurcation/tls-pake/draft-barnes-tls-pake.md

 # TLS Extensions

-A client offers to authenticate with PAKE by including an `pake` extension in its ClientHello.
+A client offers to authenticate with PAKE by including a `pake` extension in its ClientHello.
 The content of this exension is a `PAKEClientHello` value, providing a list of identities under which the client can authenticate, and for each identity, the client's